Kolmogorov-Arnold Fourier Networks: Experiments

-As shown in Figure~\ref{fig:accuracy_params_vision}, we conducted a systematic comparison of KAF and several baseline models (e.g., ResNet, ViT, MLP-Mixer) on vision datasets, including MNIST \cite{lecun1998gradient}, EMNIST \cite{emnist}, KMNIST \cite{clanuwat2018deep}, CIFAR 10/100 \cite{krizhevsky2009learning}, and SVHN \cite{netzer2011reading}.
-The results in Figure~\ref{fig:accuracy_params_vision} demonstrate that KAF consistently achieves the highest accuracy under the same parameter settings across different scales.
-Notably, on more challenging tasks such as CIFAR10 and SVHN, KAF exhibits significant accuracy improvements compared to other models.
+\textbf{Experimental results.} As shown in Fig. \ref{fig:accuracy_params_vision}, we conduct a systematic comparison of KAF and several baseline models (e.g., ResNet, ViT, MLP-Mixer) on vision datasets, including MNIST \citep{lecun1998gradient}, EMNIST \citep{emnist}, KMNIST \citep{clanuwat2018deep}, CIFAR 10/100 \citep{krizhevsky2009learning}, and SVHN \citep{netzer2011reading}.
+The results in Fig. \ref{fig:accuracy_params_vision} demonstrate that KAF consistently achieves the highest accuracy under the same parameter settings across different scales.
+Notably, on more challenging tasks such as CIFAR-10 and SVHN, KAF exhibits significant accuracy improvements compared to other models.
 These results highlight KAF's robustness in addressing high-dimensional data challenges.
-In addition to vision tasks, Figure~\ref{fig:accuracy_params_ml}(see Appendix ~\ref{appendix D}) evaluates KAF’s performance on NLP, audio, and traditional machine learning datasets.
-KAF achieves better results on these three tasks than other models.
-This shows that KAF is not only suitable for visual tasks but also for text and audio tasks.
-The result highlights KAF's superior versatility and generalization capabilities across different tasks.
+In addition to vision tasks, we evaluate KAF on NLP, audio, and traditional machine learning datasets.
+As shown in Fig.~\ref{fig:accuracy_params_ml}, KAF consistently achieves higher accuracy than the baseline models under comparable parameter budgets, especially on datasets such as Bean, Rice, and AG News.
+These results indicate that KAF is not only effective for visual recognition but also generalizes to text, audio, and tabular learning tasks.